kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/JSON_SCHEMA.md

 3. Use override parameters for values that might change frequently between runs
 4. For element positioning, use named positions like "center-center" instead of coordinates when possible
 5. If precise positioning is needed, set `position: "custom"` and specify x/y coordinates
+6. Use appropriate duration values:
+   - `-1` for using media file's actual duration
+   - `-2` for matching container duration
+   - Positive numbers for explicit control
-6. Avoid using properties like `padding_color` or `horizontal_position` at the top level of the movie object
+7. Avoid using properties like `padding_color` or `horizontal_position` at the top level of the movie object
-7. When referencing data from previous nodes, use expressions in the JSON template
+8. When referencing data from previous nodes, use expressions in the JSON template
+9. For video merging, create separate scenes rather than using a `videos` array
+10. Test with publicly accessible media URLs to avoid duration detection issues

+## Troubleshooting Duration Issues

+If you encounter "Movie duration cannot be zero" errors:

+1. **Use explicit durations**: Instead of `-1` or `-2`, use positive values (e.g., `"duration": 10`)
+2. **Check media accessibility**: Ensure video/audio URLs are publicly accessible
+3. **Verify file formats**: Use standard formats (MP4, H.264 for video; MP3, WAV for audio)
+4. **Test different hosting**: Some CDNs work better with JSON2Video's duration detection
+5. **Omit duration property**: Let the API determine duration automatically

+## API Documentation

+For the complete and most up-to-date API reference, see the [official JSON2Video API documentation](https://json2video.com/docs/v2/).